By Dr. Mercola

 From a health perspective it doesn't make much sense to expose your skin to the sun when it is lower than 50 degrees above the horizon because you will not receive any valuable UVB rays, but you will expose yourself to the more dangerous and potentially deadly UVA rays.
 UVA's have a longer wavelength than UVB and can more easily penetrate the ozone layer and other obstacles (like clouds and pollution) on their way from the sun to the earth.
 UVA is what radically increases your risk of skin cancer and photoaging of your skin.
 So while it will give you a tan, unless the companion UVB rays are available you're likely doing more harm than good and should probably stay out of the sun to protect your skin.

-During the times of the year when UVB rays are not present where you live you essentially have two options: You can use a safe tanning bed or you can swallow oral vitamin D3.
+During the times of the year when UVB rays are not present where you live you essentially have two options: You can swallow oral vitamin D3.

 Avoid Tanning through a Window as it Will Increase Your Skin Cancer Risk